-We are responsible for protecting all people in the Borough from food related ill health whilst visiting or using food premise within the Borough.
+We are responsible for protecting all members of the public from food related ill health whilst visiting or using food premise within the Borough.
 To do this we:

 - inspect food businesses to make sure their sale, preparation, manufacture and storage of food meets satisfactory hygiene conditions

 - make sure that foods are appropriately labelled